Bonded Manufacturing Scheme

 The import duty on them is deferred when the raw materials or capital goods are imported.

 - If the imported inputs are utilized for exports, the deferred duty is entire.

 - The import duty is applicable only when the finished goods are transferred to the domestic market.
 Also, the import duty applies only to the raw materials used in production.

 The applicant should adhere to the applicable provisions of the Customs Act 1962 and other relevant rules and regulations issued by the Government of India for business within India.
 Refer below image to understand the applicability of import duty or tax.

 Advantages of Bonded Warehousing

 Deferred duty on capital goods – The import duty on capital goods used in manufacturing or other operations is deferred until the finished products are cleared from the bonded facility.
-Also, capital goods can be sold to foreign manufacturers (i.e., exported) after utilisation and deferred duty can also be avoided or adjusted with the other applicable taxes.
+Also, capital goods can be sold to foreign manufacturers (i.e., exported) after utilization, and deferred duty can be avoided or adjusted with the other applicable taxes.

-Deferred duty on imported raw materials – Duty on imported raw materials used in manufacturing or other operations are deferred until the manufactured goods are cleared to domestic markets.
+Deferred duty on imported raw materials – Duty on imported raw materials used in manufacturing or other operations is deferred until the manufactured goods are cleared to domestic markets.
 And also, the deferred duty is waived if the finished goods are exported.

-Seamless warehouse to warehouse transfer – Goods can be transferred from the bonded facility to another facility without payment of duty.
+Seamless warehouse-to-warehouse Transfer – Goods can be transferred from the bonded facility to another facility without payment of duty.